squinkylabs/Demo/docs/vco2.md

 The first surprising thing - almost shocking - it that VCO2's sine is almost 15 X more efficient now!

 Another surprise is that VCO2 sin is at least three times more efficient that the other VCOs.
+Those other VCOs do a lot of things, but at least it shows that if you want to write a dedicated VCO that just does one thing really well, it's usually possible, and not even particularly difficult.

 Now let's look address the aliasing.
 There are, broadly speaking, four well know way to deal with aliasing, all of them used in some VCV modules: